How Much Exercise Does My 5-6-month-old Puppy Need?

 Effects of exercise on behavior

-Regular exercise has numerous for your puppy's behavior.
+Regular exercise has numerous benefits for your puppy's behavior.
 Physical exercise helps burn off excess energy, reducing the likelihood of destructive behavior or excessive excitability.
 It promotes mental stimulation, which can prevent boredom-related behaviors such as chewing or digging.
 Additionally, exercise contributes to better overall behavior by promoting a calmer and more balanced state of mind.

 Avoiding negative reinforcement

 While exercise plays a vital role in shaping your puppy's behavior, it's important to avoid negative reinforcement during exercise.
-Instead of focusing solely on correction, use positive reinforcement training to reward good behavior and encourage desired responses.
+Instead of focusing solely on correction, use positive reinforcement training techniques to reward good behavior and encourage desired responses.
 This approach helps create a positive association with exercise, making it an enjoyable experience for your pup.

 Recognizing signs of fatigue